Roll-no-57/Trip.AI/README.md

 ## About the Project
-Our AI-powered trip planning platform generates personalized itineraries, provides real-time weather updates, and enables intuitive image search for a seamless travel experience.
+Our AI-powered trip planning platform generates personalized itineraries, provides real-time weather updates, and enables intuitive image search in natural language,AI generated blog generation ,automated Vlog generation and automated post to facebook page for a seamless travel experience.